agathebeucher/Inverse_design_silicon_photonic_devices/README.md

 The model has already been trained and saved here : *Feedforward_network/feedforward_network_trained.pth*

 ### II- Inverse Design
 Now that we are able to predict the frequency response to four design parameters, we want to do the inverse mechanism.
-Now, there are two possible options :
+There are two possible options :

 ####    a- Tandem Network
 First, we use another fullyconnected network that we optimise and train through a tandem network, wich means that we use the feedforward network at the output of the inverse design network in order to transform our problem to a one-to-one problem, meaning that we know teach our model to learn how to fit to a frequency response, rather than the fous parameters, whose response is not unique :